deanberris/cpp-netlib-boostcon-paper/techniques/tag-metafunctions.rst

 Tag Metafunctions
 `````````````````

-Sometimes you want to vary a function or a type's behavior based on a statically
+Sometimes you want to vary a function or a type's behavior based on a static
-defined input.
+parameter.
 In cpp-netlib there are a number of things you might want to
-change based on some statically defined inputs -- like what the string type to
+change based on some such parameter -- like what the underlying string type
-be used should be, how large a buffer should be, among other things.
+should be and how large a buffer should be, among other things.
 The primary
 way to define this in a header-only manner is to use tag-based metafunctions.

-The skeleton of the approach hinges on a similar technique for defining type
+The skeleton of the approach is based on a similar technique for defining type
 traits [#]_.
 In cpp-netlib however the type traits are defined on opaque tag
 types which serve to associate results to a family of metafunctions.